dijksterhuis/octatools/README.md

   change in the future.
 - There will be bugs.

-# octatools is not ...
+# ot-tools is not ...

 - A replacement DigiChain
 - A new OctaEdit